BaptisteRoseau/BestPractices/README.md

 My personal best practices notebook on IT development and project management.

-These are the guidelines I follow, and notes to avoid making the same mistakes twice.
+These are the rules I follow, and some notes to avoid making the same mistakes twice.
+Each rule is supposed to be short.

 There also will be a tooling and a reference list.
 Currently empty but I plan on writing a lot from time to time.